-How to Create an Index in Snowflake in Snowflake
+How to Create an Index in Snowflake with Clustering Keys

 Let's immediately clarify one thing: Snowflake doesn't support indices.
 Instead of creating or dropping an index in Snowflake, you can use clustering keys to accomplish query performance.
 This tutorial will show you how to define a clustering key for a particular table.

 ALTER TABLE ..
 CLUSTER BY command:

 -- syntax alter table table_name cluster by (column1, column2, .., columnN); -- create clustering key on one column alter table active_users cluster by (id) -- create clustering on multiple columns alter table active_users cluster by (id, active)